Developmental editing is not an entry-level position. It’s the type of editing that focuses on the big-picture of how a story works.

 The training is serious: students spend on average 325 hours doing the work required to earn the certificate.

 Interested in learning more about the program?
-You’ll find further details here.
+You’ll find further details here (fiction) and here (nonfiction).